Call-for-Code/Call-for-Code-Challenge-EY/README.md

 1. Attend enablement sessions or watch the replays
 2. Attend office hours sessions and ask questions
 3. Get connected with a mentor

+If you have any other questions, please reach out to Megan Cardaro - EY (Megan.Cardaro@ey.com) or Gilda Doria - IBM (ggdoria@us.ibm.com).
+Let's get building!